 For many people 16GB will be enough.
 Thanks to iCloud many of the files that could be cluttering up your device are actually stored on Apple’s servers.
-Apple will store the following in iCloud: Pages, Keynote and Numbers documents, and the last 30 days of your photos.
+Apple will store the following in iCloud: Pages, Keynote and Numbers documents, and the last 30 days of your photos (though this will change with iOS 8 to be even better).
 You can also download any apps, music, or movies you have purchased from the App Store on any of your devices.
 Should you delete anything to save space, you will be able to re-download it for free at a later date.

-However, we would still recommend getting more storage if you can as you are likely to quickly fill up your device with photos, videos, music and movies.
+However, we would still recommend getting more storage if you can afford to as you are likely to quickly fill up your device with photos, videos, music and movies.
 After a year’s use our 64GB iPad mini has 23.9GB left.
-Despite having a capacity of 64GB, the device reports a capacity of 57.3GB (due to operating system requirements), so we are using just over 33GB of space which suggests that a 32GB iPad would have been sufficient for our needs.
-A 128GB device on the other hand would have been over kill.
+Despite having a capacity of 64GB, the device reports a capacity of 57.3GB (due to operating system requirements), so we are using just over 33GB of space which suggests that a 32GB iPad might not have been sufficient for our needs.
+A 128GB device on the other hand would have been over kill for us, but might suit the needs of people that use their iPad mini 2 as their main device, has an enormous media collection or likes to keep all of their apps on the device at all times.

-Your usage will vary but there is no need to panic buy a device with a larger capacity, a bit of spring cleaning once in a while did nobody any harm so just delete things when you start to run out of capacity.
 The move from 16GB to 32GB costs an extra £80, as does the move from 32GB to 64GB and the move from 64GB to 128GB.
-If we were prepared to up our budget we’d probably opt for the extra storage over the cellular option.
+If we were prepared to up our budget we’d probably opt for the extra storage over the cellular option, too.